Organization of the National Archives and Records Administration: Agency services

 The Chief Records Officer also oversees the "Permanent Records Capture Team" which, along with the National Archives Appraisal Branch, identify United States government records which are considered critical or vital and should be maintained by the National Archives.
 Both the capture team and appraisal branch are administratively part of the Records Management Operations Office.
-Both the National Personnel Records Center and the Washington National Records Center are considered a part of agency services and answer to the Director of Federal Records Centers who, as of 2017, is David Weinberg.

-Agency services, in particular the federal records center system, are funded under a different method than research services, and most of agency services remain open during government shutdowns.
+Agency services are funded under a different method than research services, and most of agency services remain open during government shutdowns.

 Museum services

 The museum services of the National Archives, fully entitled as the "Legislative Archives, Presidential Libraries, and Museum Services" oversees the Presidential library system and also maintains the "Center for Legislative Archives" which is concerned solely with records of the United States Congress, including the original copies of all constitutional amendments.
 A special branch known as the "Charters of Freedom" is responsible for the upkeep and storage of the actual United States Constitution and other critical historical documents located in the National Archives Rotunda in Washington, DC.

 The museum services branch also creates and oversees all public exhibits of National Archives materials.
 As of 2018, the acting executive for museum services was Susan K. Donius.